Kurento/kurento/source/glossary.rst

                 Definition of the Pad structure in GStreamer

             Kurento :java:type:`MediaPad`
-                Kurennto Media API Java interface for the MediaPad
+                Kurento Media API Java interface for the MediaPad

     Pipeline, Media
         A :index:`Media Pipeline <single: Media; Pipeline>` is a chain of media elements, where the output